 Indigenising Curriculum in Practice

-Co-hosted by Professor Tracey Bunda and Dr Katelyn Barney, this podcast series focuses on Indigenising the University curriculum.
+Co-hosted by Professor Tracey Bunda and Associate Professor Katelyn Barney, this podcast series focuses on Indigenising the University curriculum.

 Each episode is an interview with Indigenous and/or non-Indigenous academics across faculties at The University of Queensland.
 Indigenising Curriculum in Practice investigates how Aboriginal, Torres Strait Islander, and non-Indigenous academics are Indigenising the curriculum at The University of Queensland.
 It provides academics with practical suggestions and advice on Indigenising the curriculum through exploring case studies across disciplines.